André Diethelm

-André Diethelm (3 July 1896 – 11 January 1954) was born in Bourg-en-Bresse (Ain department) and was a French Resistance fighter and politician.
+André Diethelm (3 July 1896 – 11 January 1954) was a French Resistance fighter and politician.
 As an Inspector General of Finance, he joined General de Gaulle and Free France during the Second World War, and presided over the Rally of the French People political party (Rassemblement du peuple français (RPF)) under the Fourth Republic.

 Early life and education

-He pursued a secondary education in Foix.
+He was born in Bourg-en-Bresse (Ain department) and pursued a secondary education in Foix.
 He was admitted to the prestigious École normale supérieure in Paris in 1914, but the war interrupted his studies just as they began.

 Career

 Diethelm fought in the First World War, in Alsace, on the Eastern front, and in Greece.

 After the war, he returned to the École normale supérieure but in 1919 he gave up taking the competitive civil service exam, preferring to go for the competitive exam for the Inspectorate General of Finances, in which he came in second.
 He was in charge of the finances of Indochina, then became director of Georges Mandel's cabinet from 1938 to 1940.